Written by Anujith SinghPublished Updated

 1

-Add strategic internal links to orphan pages
+Add links to orphan pages from related content

 2